rishshah/Pocket-Expense-Manager/README.md

 - Summary regarding month wise wise expenditure (DONE)
 - Summary of comparative expenditures with a pie chart amongst all categories month-wise (DONE)
 - Summary of balanced expenses not yet paid (LATER)
-- Linking with google drive for backup (LATER)
+- Linking with google drive for backup (YET TO DO)

 ## Todo
 - List of transfers (YET TO DO)